colonyos/documentation/content/colonies-cli.rst

 Colony
 ======

-Create a new Colony
+Create a new colony
 -------------------
 First generate a new ECDSA private key.
-To use the new Colony, you need to export the key as ``COLONIES_COLONY_PRVKEY``.
+To use the new colony, you need to export the key as ``COLONIES_COLONY_PRVKEY``.

 .. code-block:: console